Skip to main content

 1. Objective of the practice:

-To promote sustainable environment through effective waste management, energy conservation, sustainable resource use, and afforestation initiatives.
+To promote a sustainable environment by implementing effective waste management, energy conservation, sustainable resource use, and afforestation initiatives.

 2. The context:

-One of the major challenges encountered by GCE Salem in its green campus initiatives is maintaining sustainability across its approximately 231 acres campus.
+GCE Salem faced a significant challenge in maintaining sustainability across its 162-hectare campus while promoting green initiatives.
 Higher education institutions play a vital role in contributing to the Sustainable Development Goals (SDGs) through environmental disclosures.
-Recognizing the growing need for green initiatives on campus, Environmental Club involving both faculty and students has been established by focusing on energy, water, and waste management.
+To address this, an environmental club involving faculty and students has been established to focus on energy, water, and waste management.

 3. The practice:

-• Miyawaki method is being practiced in the institution, i.e., selecting appropriate native tree species, involving the college community in planting activities, and ensuring the long-term care and expansion of these green areas.
-On request from the Principal, Tamil Nadu Forest Department have planted 7810 trees of 21 different varieties under TNRSP-II scheme at the campus.
+• The institution follows the Miyawaki method, which involves selecting appropriate native tree species, involving the college community in planting activities and ensuring the long-term care and expansion of these green areas.
+On request from the principal, the Tamil Nadu Forest Department planted 7810 trees of 21 different varieties under the TNRSP-II scheme at the campus.

-• The solar energy-based street lighting system, water heating system for hostel and solar power plant (9.9 kWP) is implemented.
-LED lights are installed phase by phase in the campus which can reduce the energy consumption.
+• LED lights are installed phase by phase on campus, which can reduce energy consumption.

-• The college has strategically placed compost pits to manage waste effectively.
-Food waste from the hostel is collected daily and utilized for cattle feed through auctions.
-Additionally, the initiation of a biogas plant with a capacity of 200kg in hostels is underway.
+• The college has implemented compost pits at strategic locations to manage waste effectively.
+Food waste from the hostel is collected daily through auctions and used for cattle feed.
+A Biogas plant with a capacity of 200kg has been initiated in hostels.

-• For effective water management, the following techniques are employed:
+• For effective water management, the college employs

 4. Evidence of Success:

-• Use of LED bulbs, solar street lighting and solar invertor inside the campus has significantly reduced the energy consumption.
+• The use of LED bulbs and solar street lighting inside the campus reduces energy consumption.

-• Effective awareness programs have led to the creation of a green, plastic-free campus, with the adoption of cloth banners for all college functions.
+• The awareness program has resulted in the development of a green, plastic-free campus and the use of cloth banners in all college functions.

-• Regular environmental and energy audits are conducted by the institution to ensure ongoing sustainability efforts.
+• Environmental and energy audits are conducted regularly.

-• The institution was recognized with the Best Green Campus Award in the year 2022.
+• The institution received the Best Green Campus Award in 2022.

 5. Problems Encountered and Resources Required:

-As the college campus spans over 231 acres, transforming into eco-friendly campus requires more investment of fund and large manpower.
+As the college campus spans over 162 hectares, transforming it into an eco-friendly campus requires more funds and manpower.

 https://gcesalem.edu.in/sites/gcesalem.edu.in/files/uploaded%20files/7.2.1%20-%20BEST%20PRACTICE%20-2%20CLEAN%20AND%20GREEN.pdf